 Stone Circles of Senegambia (2006)

-There are four large group of stone circles found within this site that is believed to showcase a concentration of monuments along the River Gambia.
+There are four large groups of stone circles found within this site that is believed to showcase a concentration of monuments along the River Gambia.
 When these sites were excavated, archaeologists determine that they have been around since the 3rd century BC and 16th century AD.
 The stone circles together with the laterite pillars found on the site represent a sacred landscape that has been around for more than 1,500 years.

 Djoudj National Bird Sanctuary (1981)

 This wetland measures at over 16,000 hectares in land area.
-The entire property consists of a lake, ponds, streams and backwaters.
+The entire property consists of a lake, ponds, streams, and backwaters.
 It serves as a sanctuary for a number of bird species including the purple heron, African spoonbill, great egret, white pelican and more.
 Hence, it was inscribed into the list of UNESCO World Heritage Sites in Senegal in 1981.

 Niokolo-Koba National Park (1981)

 This is one of two natural sites included in the list of UNESCO World Heritage Sites in Senegal.
 It natural protected area and reserve since 1925 and was named a national park in 1954.
 This biosphere reserve is home to many flora and fauna species.
 There are over 1,500 plant species in the area.
-However, it is best known for the wildlife that inhabit the park that includes amphibians, reptiles, fishes and tortoises.
+However, it is best known for the wildlife that inhabits the park that includes amphibians, reptiles, fishes and tortoises.